 The post office for the Town of Cedarburg is located on Hanover Avenue in the City of Cedarburg.
-In addition, the Town constructed a new Town Hall in 2000 in the Five Corners area.
+In addition, the Town constructed a new Town Hall is located in 2000 STH 60 in the Five Corners area.
+The Town will continue to maintain Town Hall facilities to effectively conduct Town government business.